Methodology

 Higher Education Statistics Agency data

-In this release we have included data from alternative providers.
+In this release we have included data from alternative providers (opens in a new tab).
 This was first included in the previous release (learners achieving in 2019/20).
 Alternative providers (APs) are higher education providers who do not receive recurrent funding from the Funding Councils or other public bodies and who are not further education (FE) colleges.

 Publication cycle